All Transportation Options

 Williams provides a free local shuttle for students to visit local stories for necessities on a weekly basis.
 You can use the shuttle to get to Wild Oats, Stop & Shop, and Wal-Mart.
 View the schedule here and show up to Goodrich Hall (where the bus departs) 5-10 minutes before departure.

 Williams Motorcoach is the busing service that connects students to transportation hubs before and after official college breaks and occasionally for weekend trips.
-Buses run to Albany Int'l Airport, Boston Logan Int'l Airport, Boston North Station, and NYC Penn Station.
+Buses run to Albany Int'l Airport, Boston Logan Int'l Airport and NYC Penn Station.

 Peter Pan Bus Lines is a bussing service that links states across the northeast, including Connecticut, the District of Columbia, Delaware, Massachusetts, Maryland, New Hampshire, New Jersey, New York, Pennsylvania, and Rhode Island.
 Buses stop right on campus at the old Williams Inn.